-To find out more about the sweat test, download our factsheet.
+To find out more about the sweat test, download our factsheet or visit our webpage.

 If you know that you and your partner are both carriers of the cystic fibrosis gene and you are considering a pregnancy then consider seeing a genetic counsellor before you get pregnant.
 They can help you to understand more about your genetics and options you may have pre and post-pregnancy.
 You can be referred to a genetics counsellor by your GP.

 Parents who are thought to have increased likelihood of having a child with cystic fibrosis may be offered a chorionic biopsy or amniocentesis during pregnancy, to identify if the baby has the condition.
 You don’t have to accept the offer of either test, it’s a personal decision.
 Earlier diagnosis enables treatment to begin at birth, but both these procedures do carry a risk of miscarriage.
 There’s more detailed information about each test, and the associated risks, on the NHS website: